 - Assist students who are having difficulties with motivation.

 - Provide support to students who are feeling unsafe or unsure what to do about threatening or unwanted behaviour, including sexual harassment and assault.

 Contact Student Support Advisors

-- Counselling [CAPS] - Our qualified psychologists will provide you with a safe space in which to reflect upon your circumstances and help you find a resolution.
+- Psychology and Wellness (formerly CAPS) - Our qualified psychologists will provide you with a safe space in which to reflect upon your circumstances and help you find a resolution.